jfq3/MiGA-Docker/starting-miga/starting-miga.md

 Then start your browser and enter "localhost:9090" as the URL.

-The first time yo use MiGA-Web, you will be asked to create an account.
+The first time you use MiGA-Web, you will be asked to create an account.
 You will need this accountinformation to access your results in subsequent sessions.

 To shut down MiGA-Web, return to the terminal you used above, hold down the **Ctrl key** and type "C." Open a new terminal and enter: